 In Fall 2020, the Environmental Health Assessment Program (EHAP) joined a technical workgroup with the Oregon Department of Environmental Quality (DEQ), Lane Regional Air Protection Agency (LRAPA), and the City of Eugene to collaboratively investigate contamination from the facility and to evaluate potential health risks to the nearby community.

-The Environmental Health Assessment Program (EHAP) has released the JH Baxter Health Consultation (HC) draft and summary fact sheets for public comment.
-The HC is available for public comment from March 2, 2023 - June 2, 2023.
+The Environmental Health Assessment Program (EHAP) released a first draft of the JH Baxter Health Consultation (HC) and summary fact sheets in Spring 2023.
+The draft HC was available for public comment from March 2, 2023 - July 31st, 2023.
+Comments received during that period are available online HERE.
+EHAP published the Final JH Baxter Health Consultation report in August 2024.

 Findings of the Health Consultation: